menacit/logging_course/26-linux_audit.md

 **P**luggable **A**uthentication **M**odules
 provides logging of (most) login attempts.

+What about when sensitive configuration files are modified or suspicious processes are executed?

 Let's look at some more options for inspection-based auditing on Linux.